tannewt/wa-law.org/bill/2021-22/sb/5011/1/README.md

 8. The provisions of this section may be varied or waived as provided in the declaration if all units of a condominium are restricted to nonresidential use.

+## Section 8
+> This section adds a new section to an existing chapter [64.34](/rcw/64_real_property_and_conveyances/64.34_condominium_act.md).
+Here is the [modified chapter](rcw/64_real_property_and_conveyances/64.34_condominium_act.md) for context.

+1. Notwithstanding any inconsistent provision in the governing documents, notice to the association, board of directors, or any owner or occupant of a unit under this chapter shall be in writing and shall be provided to the recipient by personal delivery, public or private mail or delivery service, or by electronic transmission as provided in this section: PROVIDED, That if this chapter requires different or additional notice requirements for particular circumstances, those requirements shall apply.

+2. Notice in a tangible medium shall be provided as follows:

+    a.
+Notice to the association or board of directors shall be addressed to the association's registered agent at its registered office, to the association at its principal office shown in its most recent annual report, or to an address provided by the association to the unit owners.

+    b.
+Notice to a unit owner or occupant shall be addressed to the unit address unless the unit owner has requested, in a writing delivered to the association, that notices be sent to an alternate address.

+3. Notice in an electronic transmission shall be provided as follows:

+    a.
+Notice to the association, the board of directors, or unit owners by electronic transmission is effective only upon those who have consented, in writing, to receive electronically transmitted notices under this chapter and have designated the address, location, or system to which such notices may be electronically transmitted, provided that such notice otherwise complies with any other requirements of this chapter and applicable law.

+    b.
+Notice under this subsection includes any materials that accompany the notice.

+    c.
+Owners who have consented to receipt of electronically transmitted notices may revoke this consent by delivering a revocation to the association in writing.

+    d.
+The consent of any owner is revoked if the association is unable to electronically transmit two consecutive notices and this inability becomes known to the secretary of the association or any other person responsible for giving the notice.
+The inadvertent failure by the association to treat this inability as a revocation does not invalidate any meeting or other action.

+    e.
+Notice to unit owners who have consented to receipt of electronically transmitted notices may be provided by posting the notice on an electronic network and delivering to the unit owner separate notice of the posting, together with comprehensible instructions regarding how to obtain access to the posting on the electronic network.

+4. Notice is effective as follows:

+    a.
+Notice provided in a tangible medium is effective as of the date of hand delivery, deposit with the carrier, or when sent by fax.

+    b.
+Notice provided in an electronic transmission is effective as of the date it:

+        i.
+Is electronically transmitted to an address, location, or system designated by the recipient for that purpose; or

+        ii.
+Has been posted on an electronic network and separate notice of the posting has been sent to the recipient containing instructions regarding how to obtain access to the posting on the electronic network.

+5. The ineffectiveness of a good faith effort to deliver notice by an authorized means does not invalidate action taken at or without a meeting.

+6. This chapter modifies, limits, and supersedes the federal electronic signatures in global and national commerce act, 15 U.S.C.
+Sec.
+7001 et seq., but does not modify, limit, or supersede 15 U.S.C.
+Sec.
+7001(c) or authorize electronic delivery of any of the notices described in 15 U.S.C.
+Sec.
+7003(b).

 ## Section 10
 > This section modifies existing section [64.38.035](/rcw/64_real_property_and_conveyances/64.38_homeowners_associations.md).
 Here is the [modified chapter](rcw/64_real_property_and_conveyances/64.38_homeowners_associations.md) for context.